10 Best Tactical Backpacks

 - The overall look of this backpack isn’t going to win any style awards.

 The Red Rock Outdoor Gear Assault Pack makes an excellent first tactical backpack.
 If you’re not sure exactly what type of backpack you need this one will help you figure it out for short money.
 It’s got most everything you want in a tactical bag although it’s not an ergonomic masterpiece.
-For the price though you can’t really go wrong here and we would have included it in our “Best Bang for your Buck” category if we had another space there.
+For the price though you can’t really go wrong here.

 The Eyourlife Military Tactical Backpack is not flashy but it gets the job done.
 A plethora of storage options, the ability to easily expand the main compartments and the various molle stations on the bag’s exterior mean that you’ll never be left stuffing important supplies into your pants pockets.
 Overall the pack is lightweight and efficient, though it’s not without its issues, which we’ll touch on below.